Parallo Limited Privacy and Data Policy

 We are based in New Zealand.
 As noted above, our Parallo IaaS service is provided via our systems located in Auckland, New Zealand and our other hybrid and managed cloud services are hosted by Microsoft Azure based in New Zealand and Australia.
 The European Commission has determined that New Zealand provides an adequate level of data protection for GDPR purposes.

-In order to validly safeguard personal information in Australia, we have entered into the Model Contract Clauses for the transfer of personal information which have been approved by the European Commission, with our hosting services provider, Microsoft Azure.
+In order to validly safeguard personal information in Australia, we have entered into the Model Contract Clauses for the transfer of personal information which has been approved by the European Commission, with our hosting services provider, Microsoft Azure.

 Read more about Microsoft’s privacy and security practices.